 A key site in Zurrieq is the magnificent promenade overlooking the valley and overlooking the Blue Grotto, where one can catch a boat that will take a tour of the magical cavern and its pristine waters.
 Wied iz-Zurrieq as the valley and its sea surroundings are known, contains one of the deepest waters around Malta and it is one of the most favoured locations for deep sea diving and snorkelling.
 From such a vantage point, one can get the best view of the tiny island of Filfla, which is uninhabited and off-limits, being protected by a nature reserve act.

-Certainly, this town includes a wide variety of properties ranging from the village core to any other parts of its territorial expanse.
-The market in this area is generally steady with several new buildings changing the landscape in this area.
-It is mainly populated by Maltese nationals, and it is common that first time buyers originating from Zurrieq buy their first abode close to home.
+Certainly, the town of Zurrieq includes a wide variety of properties for sale in Malta, ranging from the village core to any other parts of its territorial expanse.
+The real estate market in Zurrieq is generally steady with several new buildings changing the landscape in this area and neighbouring localities.
+It is mainly populated by Maltese nationals, and it is common that first time buyers originating from Zurrieq purchase their first abode close to home.

 Take a deep dive and browse the Maltese localities and local insights to see if the homes for sale/rent are right for you.